 Yes, there are hackers out there.
 Yes, you will come across fraud.

-But!
-These days, you’ll also be equipped with tools that recognize and identify fraud before it hurts your business.
+But these days, you’ll be equipped with tools that recognize and identify fraud before it hurts your business.

-Our built-in fraud indicator runs over a dozen tests on each order to check for fraud.
-Each risky order will be flagged, and you can simply cancel the order
+The built-in fraud indicator on RevolutionParts runs over a dozen tests on each order.
+Each risky order will be flagged, and you can simply cancel it.

 Here’s an example of what the fraud warning looks like.
 As you can see, the system will list exactly why an order is raising red flags so you can make an educated decision to either fulfill or cancel it.

 This isn’t to say selling online is free, easy money.
-You’ll still have to put in some time and effort, as well as investing in marketing and learning success tips and tricks.
+You’ll still have to put in some time and effort, as well as investing in marketing and learning best practices.
 But it’s not nearly as difficult as you might think.